archettialberto/tilebased_navigation_datasets/README.md

 * a list of source-target tiles on each image,
 * the shortest paths connecting sources and targets,
 * the nodes expanded during the A* search.

+Here are the summary statistics of the Warcraft and Pokémon datasets:

 ||**Warcraft**|**Pokémon**|
 |---|---|---|